Codebrahma/redux-action-watch/README.md

   - Provides some helpers to register you own function as watcher like, `onAction`, `onActionOnce`, `subscribeActions`.
   - It can act as IPC (inter-process communication) b/w components.

 > I don't think, we should only dispatch action to make changes in flux/redux state.
-Action can eighter change state or acknowledge that something happend.
+Action can either change state or acknowledge that something happen.

 ### Installation